amytakeuchi/Fintech-Product-Analytics/README.md

 ## 1. Retention & engagement diagnosis
 ### H1 — Engagement (Recency & Frequency) vs. Customer Value --> Churn

-> **Purchase recency and frequency are stronger predictors of future churn than transaction value, suggesting that habitual engagement may be more important for retention than simply spending more.**
+> **Purchase recency and frequency are stronger predictors of future churn than transaction value, suggesting that habitual engagement may be more important for retention than simply spending more.** (**Business question:** Should lifecycle teams prioritize behavioral engagement signals over monetary value when identifying customers at risk?)

 **Finding:**